B7rian/MACC/README.md

 ## Current Specifications

-* Project is just getting started - check back soon.
+* Logic is in place to store a single 1024x1024 matrix and read it back but I have only tested the first 3 writes and reads.

+### To Do
+* Specify timing contraints and get a timing report
+* Map I/O port and get implementtion to succeed
+* Generate 1st bitstream
+* Refactor testbench and perform more functional testing
+* Added matrices B and C
+* Add some multiply-accumulators and crunch some numbers!

 ## Target Specifications

 * Support for matrices up to 1024 x 1024 in size
+    * H.265 uses 32x32, so 1024x1024 is plenty
+    * Audio and RF DSP will probably need 1D array - need to research the size
 * 8, 16, 32- bit signed or unsigned integer data supported
 * Floating-point support TBD based on available Xilinx IP
 * Saturating multiply and multiply-accumulate operations.
 Other functions TBD.
 * Each matrix has its own read/write register to support parallel data input
-* 64-bit data interface for matrix load/store (AXI wrapper to be provided later)
+* 64-bit data interface for matrix load/store via AXI interface
-* Data processed as soon as it becomes available to minimize latency
+* Data processed as it arrives at the input register to minimize latency
 * Result from operation can be used in next operation without reading and re-writing the data to a new location
 * FPGA cell usage TBD